Daxbot/sockhop/README.md

 ### sockhopClient.ping(delay)
 Ping

 Send ping, detect timeouts.
-If we have 4 timeouts in a row, we stop pinging, kill the connection and emit a 'disconnect' event.
+If we have 4 timeouts in a row, we kill the connection and emit a 'disconnect' event.
 You can then call .connect() again to reconnect.
-Don't forget to re-enable pings.

 **Kind**: instance method of <code>[SockhopClient](#SockhopClient)</code>